tuanchauict/iamtuna.org/docs/_posts/2023-10-08-use-adb-backup-restore-local-data-2.md

 draft: false
 ---

-Two years ago, I wrote [a note about how to use `adb` to backup the test data](https://iamtuna.org/2020-11-07/use-adb-backup-and-restore-local-data-for-testing).
+Three years ago, I wrote [a note about how to use `adb` to backup the test data](https://iamtuna.org/2020-11-07/use-adb-backup-and-restore-local-data-for-testing).
 At that time, or at the time I created the scripts (before I wrote the note), we are still able to save file in the common space such as SDCard by using <!--more-->
 ```
 adb shell run-as ...
 ```